 Greatbatch realigned its operating segments in 2013.
 Its

-includes the former Implantable Medical and Electrochem Solutions
+first half of 2014) includes the former Implantable Medical and

-manufacturing, and regulatory submission.
-The business also offers
+submission.
+The business also offers individual components for

-individual components for implantable medical devices as well as
+implantable medical devices as well as value-added assembly and

 The smaller Electrochem buisness designs and manufactures total

 original equipment manufacturers (OEMs), largely in the portable